 Modifying the configuration files is not usually necessary.
 However,

-management VRF is
+when a management VRF is

-configured, the accounting configuration does need special modification,
+configured, the accounting configuration does need special modification

 auditd service starts prior to networking.
 It is necessary

 to add the vrf parameter and to signal the